We're so glad you're here! Please select the tab links below to enjoy all of the program content.

 Mike Steele (Company Manager/Musician)

 Mike Steele is a writer, director, and performer based in Brooklyn, NY.
-Mike has been making live performances for over 15 years in Chicago, Austin, Internationally, and now New York.
-He is the co-founder of CAROL performance group, with whom he recently premiered To Bridge Ten Millennia (Exponential Festival), and Disaster Theater (The Brick, Cannonball Festival).
-He has also collaborated and/or toured with Theatre for One, Links Hall, Cabinet of Curiosity, Trap Door Theater, and Teatr Witkacy among others.
-Mike holds a MFA from UT Austin and is Company Manager for The Trisha Brown Dance Company.
+Steele has been making live performances for over 15 years in Chicago, Austin, internationally, and now New York.
+He is the co-founder of CAROL performance group, with whom he recently premiered To Bridge Ten Millennia (Exponential Festival) and Disaster Theater (The Brick, Cannonball Festival).
+He has also collaborated and/or toured with Theatre for One, Links Hall, Cabinet of Curiosity, Trap Door Theater, and Teatr Witkacy, among others.
+Steele holds an MFA from UT Austin and is company manager for the Trisha Brown Dance Company.

 Marc Crousillat has performed in works by Pam Tanowitz, Tere O’Connor, Netta Yerushalmy, John Jasperse, and others.
 He danced in Merce Cunningham Trust’s Night of 100 Solos at BAM and Beach Birds.
 He debuted on Broadway in West Side Story, directed by Ivo van Hove and choreographed by Anne Teresa de Keersmaeker.
 For his work with the Trisha Brown Dance Company (2014–2022), he received a Princess Grace Award and a “Bessie” nomination for Outstanding Performer in the revival of Watermotor.
 He made his acting debut in Burrow (2023) at Tribeca Film Festival and recently choreographed Clairo’s Terrapin music video, directed by Ayo Edebiri.
 He received his BFA from The University of the Arts.